The Lejre Helmet Fragment – A Rare Glimpse into Pre-Viking Age Royalty

 The find was announced by ROMU, the museum organization overseeing the excavation.
 According to the official press release, the helmet confirms Lejre’s historical importance.
 “This is an archaeological sensation,” says ROMU’s head of research, Tom Christensen.
-“It cements Lejre’s role as a seat of power and gives us new insight into the warrior aristocracy of the Viking Age.”
+“It cements Lejre’s role as a seat of power and gives us new insight into the warrior aristocracy of the pre-Viking Age.”

 Unearthing the Past: The Lejre Helmet Fragments

 The fragments were found at Lejre, a site linked to the legendary Skjöldung dynasty.
 Archaeologists have uncovered massive hall complexes here, believed to be royal residences.
-This helmet adds to the growing evidence that Lejre was home to Viking rulers.
+This helmet adds to the growing evidence that Lejre was home to important rulers.

 Helmets in the Viking World: A Rare and Prestigious Item